IQEngine/WebFFT/fft-demo/README.md

 ## Further Configuration and Expansion

 The project comes with a minimal ESLint configuration to ensure code quality.
 For production applications, consider expanding the ESLint setup.
 Guidelines and suggestions for this are provided in the original template documentation.

----

-This revised README provides clear and concise instructions for anyone looking to run the FFT Algorithm Tester app on their local machine.